rancher/fleet-docs/docs/oci-storage.md

 This may be interesting for users who need to store big `Bundles`, and could also be seen as the first step for an `OCIOps` feature in the future.

 Once the OCI registry is enabled, Fleet will use it as the source for storing `Bundle` resources.

+If your repository includes secrets stored in an OCI registry, Fleet attempts to reference those secrets during deployment.

+* If no secrets are defined, Fleet uses the default values specified in the fleet.yaml file.
+* If Fleet cannot access the default secrets, it logs an error and fails to deploy the content.

 When Fleet can't access the OCI registry, it won't fall back to default `etcd` storage.
 Instead, it will log errors so they can be fixed.

 ## Configuring the OCI registry